-HPER 2091-3 Special Topics in Health, Physical Education & Recreation (Variable)
+HPER 2091-3 Special Topics in Health, Physical Education HPER 2633 Principles of Personal Training (3-0-3) & Recreation (Variable)

 Directed individual study or class in specific topics in Health, Physical Education and Recreation.
 Topics to be determined by the program needs of students.
 May be repeated for a maximum of 3 credit hours.
 Permission of professor required.